-Ooltewah, two miles from Collegedale, is on both the Atlanta Division and Knoxville Division of the Southern Railway, fifteen miles east of Chattanooga.
-Fourteen passenger trains each day pass here, all but four making regular stops.
+Ooltewah is on the Atlanta Division of the Southern Railway, fifteen miles east of Chattanooga.
+Five passenger trains each day pass here, and nearly all stop.

 Students coming from west of Chattanooga should take the Southern Railway, if possible, to avoid changing stations there.
 From many points, through trains to Ooltewah can be had.
 Those coming on the N. C. & St. L. Railway must change stations in Chattanooga.
 Tickets should be bought to Ooltewah, and baggage checked to that point.